-- Mitigates risk by implementing controls (e.g. Risk Management Systems, Audit controls, acquiring and deploying security technology to protect the infrastructure, Business Continuity Planning, Disaster Recovery, etc.) - Transfers risk by sharing risk with partners or insurance coverage - Accepts risk by formally acknowledging that the risk exists and it is being monitored
+- Mitigates risk by implementing controls (e.g. Risk Management Systems, Audit controls, acquiring and deploying security technology to protect the infrastructure, Business Continuity Planning, Disaster Recovery, etc.) - Transfers risk by sharing risk with partners or transfers risk to insurance coverage - Accepts risk by formally acknowledging that the risk exists and it is being monitored